How to Grow Herbs in Containers

 What herbs should you grow in an herb garden?

-When planning your herb container garden, consider the herbs you use most in your kitchen.
-The most common herbs include rosemary, parsley, thyme, oregano, basil, mint, and dill.
-But you may not use these herbs frequently enough to want to grow them all.
+When planning your herb container garden, think about the herbs you use most often in your cooking.
+Some of the favorites are rosemary, parsley, thyme, oregano, basil, mint, and dill.
+But don’t feel like you need to grow all of them.
+If you’re not using a certain herb often, it might not be worth the space.

 basil growing in a herb container of misc plants